dd9jn/rfc4880bis/crypto-refresh.md

       Bit 6 -- Always one (except for Legacy packet format)

 The Legacy packet format MAY be used when consuming packets to facilitate interoperability with legacy implementations and accessing archived data.
-The Legacy packet format SHOULD NOT be used to generate new data, unless the recepient is known to only support the Legacy packet format.
+The Legacy packet format SHOULD NOT be used to generate new data, unless the recipient is known to only support the Legacy packet format.

 An implementation that consumes and re-distributes pre-existing OpenPGP data (such as Transferable Public Keys) may encounter packets framed with the Legacy packet format.
 Such an implementation MAY either re-distribute these packets in their Legacy format, or transform them to the current OpenPGP packet format before re-distribution.